 Chair McCollum Statement at Tribal Programs Public Witness Hearing

-Congresswoman Betty McCollum (D-MN), Chair of the Interior, Environment, and Related Agencies Appropriations Subcommittee, delivered the following remarks at the Subcommittee's second day of public witness hearings on tribal programs:
+Congresswoman Betty McCollum (D-MN), Chair of the Interior, Environment, and Related Agencies Appropriations Subcommittee, delivered the following remarks at the Subcommittee's first tribal programs public witness hearing:

-And with that, I am happy to yield to my friend, Mr. Joyce, for his remarks.
+And with that, I am happy to yield to my friend, Mr. Joyce, for remarks.